binxio/cfn-global-accelerator-provider/README.md

       ServiceToken: !Sub 'arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:cfn-global-accelerator-provider'
 ```

-In the specific Using the Listener ARN, you can now add endpoint groups to point to your regional resources:
+Using the Listener ARN, you can now add endpoint groups to point to your regional resources:

 ```
   EndpointGroup: